 These two factors are some of the sources where Finland lends its share of success in inviting international students and immigrants to visit or move to the country.
 The country is rich in culture, situated in the middle of Norway, Sweden, Estonia, and the outskirts of Russia.
 The geographical placement has influenced its culture and history.
-As a melting pot of culture and history, the languages used in its neighboring countries are also in Finland; with Finnish, Swedish, and English being the primary languages.
+As a melting pot of culture and history, the languages used in its neighboring countries are also spoken in Finland; with Finnish, Swedish, and English being the primary languages.

 Therefore, international students aspiring to move out of their country to live elsewhere may find Finland a perfect choice.
 Yet how can people continue their postgraduate studies in Finland?
 Here we discuss how you can apply for a master’s program in Finland.

-Application Requirements for Applying for Master’s in Finland
+Application Requirements for Master’s in Finland

 Documents and items are to be prepared beforehand if you intend to study for a master’s program in Finland.
 As standard practice in every university, there are basic requirements and program-specific requirements.